Irritable bowel syndrome (IBS) diet guide: Foods to eat and foods to avoid

 - Keep a food diary of all the foods you eat and how they make you feel.
 This will help you to identify your trigger foods

-- Cook all vegetables before eating
+- Cook all vegetables before eating them.
+This will help your body digest them easier

 - Grill, broil, bake or steam food with little or no oil.
 Try using a cooking spray instead of oil

-- Drink plenty of water during the day
+- Drink plenty of water during the day to stay hydrated

 - Keep meals small and eat three meals with two to three snacks daily.
 Eating at the same time every day will also help keep your bowels regular

-- When eating out choose foods that are similar to what you eat at home.
+- When eating out, choose foods that are similar to what you eat at home.
 Ask for sauces or dressing on the side and don’t overeat

 - Limit alcohol and carbonated beverages that have bubbles (gas)